BeirutAI/intro-to-marketing-analytics/README.md

 # Intro to Marketing Analytics

 ## Overview
-This is the repository for the workshop held on 17 Jan 2020 at Beirut Digital District to introduce the Business AI workshop with a specific application on how to use
+This is the repository for the workshop held on 17 Jan 2020 at Beirut Digital District to introduce the Business AI workshops.
+Attendees learned how to think about AI problems from a business perspective, learned about tools like Power BI, and applied this knowledge in solving a bank marketing business case.

 ### Business AI Workshop Concept